catgriffin85/pp3-survey-results/README.md

 ### Welcome Section

 The terminal opens with the welcome section.
-This section thanks the user for visiting Bunratty Castle and requests that the user completed a survey.
+This section thanks the user for visiting Bunratty Castle and requests that the user complete a survey.

 The first question is displayed with the welcome message.